Updated: Jul 2

-Free email newsletters from Later: Later is a content scheduling tool for social media that I've used for over a year.
-Their regular email newsletters are full of useful tips for those looking to boost their social media presence.
+Later: is a content scheduling tool for social media that also sends out regular email newsletters full of useful tips for those looking to boost their social media presence.
 They also have many free training tools that cover everything from leveraging new Instagram features to learning to use Tik Tok.

 Success With Soul podcast: This is a great podcast to learn success strategies for online businesses and entrepreneurs in general through the stories of interesting and dynamic guests.

 Apps and Digital Tools

 *Wix: I use Wix to build and maintain my website and I also purchased my domain name through Wix.
 There are various competing platforms to design, build, and maintain a website and everyone has their own preference.
 Having used multiple services before, I chose Wix specifically for ease of use.
 Are there drawbacks?
 Yes.
 And yes, WordPress is far more customizable.
 However, if you're looking for something you can do yourself with little fuss, consider Wix.
 I know, this contradicts the advice of many.
-However, as long as your site is easy to navigate and meets a basic level of professionalism, it shouldn't be a factor that significantly hurts or enhances your business.
-Your content and its value, your mastery of SEO, and your ability to learn and utilize the various methods of driving traffic are what is going to determine how many people enjoy your site.
+However, your content and its value, your mastery of SEO, and your ability to learn and utilize the various methods of driving traffic are going to determine how many people enjoy your site.

 Later: I use Later to schedule social media content for multiple platforms.
 There are great tools to help with hashtag strategy for Instagram, link in bio, post analytics, etc.